-We believe everyone has a right to be paid fairly for the work they perform, and ensuring workers receive fair pay remains a global, cross-industry issue.
-Wage transparency is critical to assist us in addressing wage disparities in our supply chain, and we support our suppliers in evaluating whether workers earn enough to meet their basic needs and the needs of their families.
+We believe everyone has a right to be paid fairly for the work they perform, and ensuring workers receive fair pay identify potential environmental compliance issues remains a global, cross-industry issue.
+Wage transparency is critical to assist us in addressing wage disparities in our that may not be detected through traditional supply chain, and we support our suppliers in evaluating supplier assessments. whether workers earn enough to meet their basic needs and the needs of their families.